User Manual

 QRcodeLab - online qr generator - logo panelOur QR code generator can manage an extra-layer for you to add a logo or small image over it.
 An image in such layer can overlap a small portion of the QR code.

 Don’t make it too large as the QR code won’t be readable anymore.
-Note also that a logo image must never hide a QR code target element.
+Note also that a logo image must never hide a QR code finder pattern.

 Use the collapsible cross button to upload a graphic element.
-It can be either a graphic pattern (those of the qr dots), or a useful logo, or any image of your choice (jpg, png or svg format).
+It can be either a graphic pattern (those used for the QR code data modules), a useful logo, or any image of your choice (in jpg, png or svg format).

 Once a logo item has been uploaded, a ‘Tools’ button is unlocked giving access to several submenus, depending on the king of item (raster image or svg vector image).